pyeventsourcing/eventsourcing/docs/topics/notifications.rst

     assert section.next_id == '6,10', section.next_id
     assert len(section.items) == 5, section.items

+    # Check we got the first five items assigned to the big array.
     assert section.items == ['item0', 'item1', 'item2', 'item3', 'item4']

+Please note, for simplicity, the notification log items in this example are just strings ('item0' etc).
+If the big array were used to place application event in a sequence, the items might be a dictionary with 'topic' and 'data' values, just like in the ``RecordNotificationLog`` example above.
+That would be a matter for a application sequence policy object which assigns items to such a big array whenever events are published.

 Remote notification logs
 ------------------------